samsuh/2025-learnings/README.md

 Objective: For March, now that I'm well into the flow of learning and doing, I need to better organize the roadmap of what I want to be working on, and getting a grasp of all of the dependencies and ancillary skillsets I will need to accomplish the new workflow.
 At the end, I want to have a regular routine of being able to capture ideas/tasks and build it into a workflow that helps me plan what needs to be done.
 - Start on trello clone implementation.
 Focus on database access as well as on converting to Next15. https://www.youtube.com/watch?v=pRybm9lXW2c
   - Host this somewhere.
 Initially host locally or on spare computer in home, but look to move this off to cloud or to set up a better dedicated home server machine.
-    - This breaks down into: (1) deploying and mainteance (2) optimizing.
+    - This breaks down into: (1) deploying and maintenance (2) optimizing.
 I think optimization is low priority for now since I'm the only one who'll use it initially.
 - Trello clone vs the Asana clone. https://www.youtube.com/watch?v=KAV8vo7hGAo
   - concerns about: using redux, the complexity of this project, the mui styling. the auth is not one im used to either.
 I think getting this done, then refactoring the parts into the tech stack i would want to use would be a good challenge.
 - Learn more about automated workflows; n8n and figuring out if n8n-style workflow makes sense, or if I only really need one or two workflows.
 If only a few, is it better to just build it in automatically into a workflow from scratch, or to keep using n8n workflows?
--

 **Project**: Asana Clone